Use cases

 What we do not claim.

 We do not have a library of forty use cases.
-We have one, and we build it until it holds.
+We start with one critical workflow and build until it measurably works in your operation.